-There's no shortage of photo editing apps and 3rd party tools for Instagram, but which ones are actually worth using?
+There's no shortage of photo editing and logo maker apps and 3rd party tools for Instagram, but which ones are actually worth using?

 In this article I'll show you the 10 apps that will help you create killer content and better manage your account.